kaneoriley/homage/README.md

 // Note: The description is returned as a spanned to support HTML formatting public Spanned getLicenseDescription();

-// Will return a drawable resource ID, or -1 if no valid value is set public int getIconResource();
+// Will return a resource ID if the key was a valid drawable name, otherwise `android.R.drawable.sym_def_app_icon` public int getIconResource();

+// Will return the `Uri` string for the library icon, or `null` if no valid `Uri` was found public String getIconUri();
 ```

 ## Included Adapters

 The add-on module `homage-recyclerview` contains a simple adapter you can use to handle all the view binding
 and library display logic (you can check it out for yourself in the sample application).
 The constructor takes three